mongodb/mut/README.md

    Creating the tag will (run the release workflow)[https://github.com/mongodb/mut/blob/master/.github/workflows/release.yml], building the stuff and creating a draft release on the (releases page)[https://github.com/mongodb/mut/releases].

-2. Go to the releases page, find the newly-created release draft and fill out the release description, generate release notes, etc.
+3. Go to the releases page, find the newly-created release draft and fill out the release description, generate release notes, etc.

-3. Finally, update the version number in pyproject.toml.